Rethinking your CPD: Feeling your way

-In her book ‘Emotions, Learning, and the Brain’, Mary Helen Immordino-Yang observes that ‘When educators fail to appreciate the importance of students’ emotions, they fail to appreciate a critical force in students’ learning.
+In the book ‘Emotions, Learning, and the Brain’, by Mary Helen Immordino-Yang, she observes that ‘When educators fail to appreciate the importance of students’ emotions, they fail to appreciate a critical force in students’ learning.
 One could argue, in fact, that they fail to appreciate the very reason that students learn at all’.

 In taking ownership of our own CPD (Continuing Professional Development) we are both the educator and the student.
 So, how can we take heed of this advice?
 In rethinking our CPD I’d encourage you to focus upon the power of curiosity (seeking); the positive potential that can emerge from frustration (rage); and even reframing learning as fun (play).

 For example, when we have a poor understanding of a subject matter, we can feel confused and frustrated.
 Underpinning our mood are two of the primary emotional states: seeking and rage.
 If we choose to amplify the drive to seek resolution of the conflicting, contradictory data AND we can suppress our irritation, then our emotions will spur us on to acquire clarification.
 Curiosity also has a further benefit.
 Studies have shown that memory for incidental material presented during curious states was also enhanced.

 Our curiosity levels are at their highest when we are uncertain about whether our understanding is right or wrong.
 In other words; perceptions of our knowledge, rather than objective measures drives curiosity.
 This is why self-test diagnostics can be very helpful (even if they feel very unscientific for those of us working in Health Research).